 Apparently this is a big problem and very, very difficult to kill.
 I know you have probably already did research on this and most of it will say the same thing - "I've tried everything and nothing kills it!!".
 Most sites will say to hand remove it but that is not always possible.
 I did hear of one person who dug it up by hand and sprayed weed killer in the area where she dug.

 I do not know anything about these or even where you can buy them (most say they can be found at your farm supply stores).
+As to whether they are safe around your horse is a big question that may be addressed on the product itself.

 I really believe you should talk to someone at your local county extension agency as they are most likely very familiar with this problem.